cwi-dis/ACMMM2024-Oral/README.md

 # ACMMM2024-Oral
-The code will be released before the camera-ready ddl.
+The code will be released before the ACM MM conference.